-However, it’s normally in a vendor’s best interest to provide as complete a picture as possible as to how their solution will solve your organization’s most important business issues.
+However, it’s generally in a vendor’s best interest to provide a complete picture of how their solution will solve your organization’s most important business issues.

-While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits to a solution built on top of their platform can be visualized to a great enough extent.
+While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits of a solution built on top of their platform can be visualized to a significant enough extent.

 A single presentation by each vendor is not always enough.
 Vendors may need to research certain details and then follow up with you.
-A subsequent technical deep dive session may be needed in order for your team to develop an understanding of how legacy system integration requirements will be addressed, for example.
+A subsequent technical deep dive session may be needed for your team to understand how legacy system integration requirements will be addressed, for example.

 Step 6 – Select the CRM Solution

 The participants’ vendor rankings should be consolidated into a single document.
-While at this point the correct path is often clear, the rankings can be further scrutinized in the case of a close call.
+While the correct path is often clear at this point, the rankings can be further scrutinized in the case of a close call.

 Step 7 – Negotiate and Procure

 Once your team has chosen a CRM vendor, there is additional work to be done.
 The CRM vendor you select may have multiple editions of their product.
-The vendor may allow for mixing and matching of functionality licenses within an edition.
-There may be licenses needed to enable specific features or to meet storage requirements.
+The vendor may allow for the mixing and matching of functionality licenses within an edition.
+Licenses may be needed to enable specific features or to meet storage requirements.

 Your organization may get better overall pricing for pre-purchasing licenses that will not be deployed during the initial rollout.
 On the other hand, it might make more financial sense to initially commit to a subset of the number of user licenses that will ultimately be needed — and purchase additional licenses in the future.

-There may be certain add-ons or complementary technologies that should be a part of your CRM deployment.
-Pricing and purchase timing needs to determined for these as well.
+There may be specific add-ons or complementary technologies that should be a part of your CRM deployment.
+Pricing and purchase timing needs to be determined for these as well.

-Other Benefits to a Structured CRM Selection Process
+Other Benefits of a Structured CRM Selection Process

-It’s worth noting that a formal process for choosing the right system provides a lot more benefit than just making a CRM vendor decision.
+It’s worth noting that a formal process for choosing the right system provides a lot more benefits than just making a CRM vendor decision.

 Since the process involves defining requirements, it provides a significant head start toward the eventual CRM implementation.

-Gathering requirements early on also allows for more time to expand on certain ideas and refine priorities — as compared to beginning the requirements gathering process after payments for the new CRM system have already begun.
+Gathering requirements early on also allows for more time to expand on specific ideas and refine priorities, compared to beginning the requirements-gathering process after payments for the new CRM system have already begun.

 For senior management, a clearer picture of the operational components of the organization will emerge from the process outlined above.
-Beyond the CRM selection process itself, the perspective gained will provide valuable information that can be used as inputs for strategic thinking and planning.
+Beyond the CRM selection process, the perspective gained will provide valuable information that can be used as input for strategic thinking and planning.

-The process of formally selecting a CRM system will garner information from employees that has value beyond just CRM.
-Employees have an opportunity to provide feedback that can ultimately increase their job satisfaction and the quality of service that they are able provide to customers.
+Formally selecting a CRM system will garner information from employees that has value beyond just CRM.
+Employees have an opportunity to provide feedback that can ultimately increase their job satisfaction and the quality of service they can provide to customers.